ScottyLabs/cmueats/README.md

 ![Example checks](/public/checks_example.png)

-17. To run unit tests locally, type `bun test`.
+17. To run unit tests locally, type `bun run test`.

 Note: To add new dependencies, use `bun add dependency-name`.
 To remove dependencies, use `bun remove dependency-name`.
 Run `bun outdated` to see what dependencies are outdated and `bun update` to update all outdated dependencies to the latest version.